Bhartendu-Kumar/On-the-Contractivity-of-Plug-and-Play-Operators/README.md

 3. **Deblurring (Uniform and Gaussian)**: The objective in this method is to counteract the blur effect in an image, bringing back its original clarity and sharpness.

 A cornerstone of the reconstruction methodology is the PnP-ISTA (Plug-and-play Iterative Shrinkage Thresholding Algorithm).
 ISTA as an iterative algorithm for image reconstructions was due to Beck and Teboulle[^beck2009fast^].
 Sreehari et al.[^sreehari2016plug^] showed using a powerful denoiser for ISTA, i.e. PnP-ISTA, is particularly effective for reconstructions.
 In our implementation, we've adopted the Non-Local Means denoiser (NLM) denoiser implement PnP-ISTA to get the reconstructions.
-Our methodology underscores:
+This code does :
+- Image reconstruction and computes the iterates of ISTA.

 - The contractivity of relevant operators, symbolized as \(P\) and \(R\) (as detailed in our paper).

-- The robustness of the approach, where different initializations converge to the same reconstruction.
+- Highlight different initializations converge to the same reconstruction.

 ---